TomRoberto/TomRoberto/README.md

 ### Hi there 👋 🇫🇷

-I am a full-stack web developer
+I am a full-stack web developer.

 I main JS, React, React Native and NextJS.

-I teach these notions at LeReacteur coding bootcamp.
+I teach these notions at [LeReacteur coding bootcamp](https://www.lereacteur.io/).

+I am currenlty working on a side project

 <!--
 **TomRoberto/TomRoberto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.